A Brief History of Route 66

 In 1952, the Main Street of America Highway Association (formerly the Highway 66 Association) traveled Route 66 from the Chain of Rocks Bridge connecting Illinois and Missouri to Santa Monica California and dedicated Route 66 as the "Will Rogers Highway".

 Route 66 was at its peak in the post-World War II boom years of the 1950s.
 However, in 1954 President Eisenhower established the President's Advisory Committee on a National Highway Program.
-This Committee formed what became our modern national highway system.
+This Committee created what became our modern national highway system.
 It simply bypassed much Route 66, which no longer could handle the increasing westward traffic.
 Although some Route 66 towns continued to prosper, the replacement of Route 66 with superhighways like I-55, I-44 and I-40 led to an inevitable deterioration of the road that was once The Main Street of America.

 Decommisioning Route 66